THUYE/thuye.github.io/thuye.github.io-main/includes/grants.md

 ﻿# Grants and Fundings
-- iRise: Willingness of Low-and Middle- Income Country-based Health Workers to Respond to Public Health Emergencies and Disasters - an mHealth Intervention Study *NIH/Fogarty (R21/R33 TW012210)*
+- iRise: Willingness of Low-and Middle- Income Country-based Health Workers to Respond to Public Health Emergencies and Disasters - an mHealth Intervention Study. *NIH/Fogarty (R21/R33 TW012210)*

 - Using Artificial Intelligence and Mobile Integrated Health to Detect Undiagnosed Structural Heart Disease in the Emergency Department. *Emergency Medicine Foundation*